 - New filters: Investigate and remediate policy alerts faster with message filters for several fields, including sender, recipient, date, domains, and many more.

-- Improved message views: Investigation and remediation actions are now quicker with new message source, text, and annotation views.
+- Improved message views: Investigation and remediation actions are now quicker with new message source and text views.
 Message attachments are now viewable to provide complete context when taking remediation actions.

-- User history view: Historical view of all user message remediation activities, such as past notifications and escalations for policy matches, now provides reviewers with more context during the remediation workflow process.
+- User history: Historical view of all user message remediation activities, such as past notifications and escalations for policy matches, now provides reviewers with more context during the remediation workflow process.
 First-time or repeat instances of policy matches for users are now archived and easily viewable.